Open problems in K-stability of Fano varieties: Local K-stability

 \begin{problem} Let $x\in X$ be a symplectic singularity. \begin{enumerate} \item (Rank one, \cite{NO-symp}) The minimizer of $\hvol(x,X)$ is given by a Koll\'ar component $E$. \item (Weight) $A_X(E)=rn$ for $r=1$ or $2$. \item (Contact structure) Let $\pi\colon \mathcal{Y}\to Y\to X$ be the morphism extracting $E\subset Y$ as a Koll\'ar component with the index one cover $(\mathcal{E}\subset \mathcal{Y})$ of $(E\subset Y)$.
 Then we have $\pi^*(\omega_X) \in H^0(\mathcal{Y}, \Omega^2_{\mathcal{Y}}({\rm log} \mathcal{E})(-r\mathcal{E}))$.
 Moreover, its image $\theta=\partial(\pi^*(\omega_X))\in H^0(\mathcal{E},\Omega^1_{\mathcal{E}}\otimes \mathcal{O}_{\mathcal Y}(-r\mathcal{E})|_{\mathcal{E}})$ under the residue morphism

-satisfies that $(\mathcal{E},\theta)$ is an orbifold contact structure with the contact line bundle $\mathcal{O}_{\mathcal Y}(-r\mathcal{E})|_{\mathcal{E}}$. \item (K-polystability) $\mathcal{E}$ is K-polystable, which means the underlying log Fano pair $(E,\Delta_E)$ is K-polystable. \end{enumerate} In particular, we have the following: \begin{enumerate} \item For any symplectic singularity $x\in X$, it admits a Koll\'ar component which is a contact Fano variety (in the orbifold sense). \end{enumerate} \end{problem}
+satisfies that $(\mathcal{E},\theta)$ is an orbifold contact structure with the contact line bundle $\mathcal{O}_{\mathcal Y}(-r\mathcal{E})|_{\mathcal{E}}$. \item (K-polystability) $\mathcal{E}$ is K-polystable, which means the underlying log Fano pair $(E,\Delta_E)$ is K-polystable. \end{enumerate} In particular, we have the following: \begin{enumerate} \item Any symplectic singularity $x\in X$ admits a Koll\'ar component which is a contact Fano variety (in the orbifold sense). \end{enumerate} \end{problem}

-In (1), the minimizer being a Koll\'ar component corresponds to the `quasi-regular' case in literature on Sasaki-Einstein metrics.
-The assertion in (2) that $r=1$ or $2$ is independent from other claims, and means that we expect any conical symplectic singularity (analytically) admits a \emph{canonical} weight one or two action, which might not be the same as the original one.
+In (1), the minimizer being a Koll\'ar component corresponds to the `quasi-regular' case in the literature on Sasaki-Einstein metrics.
+In fact, it is inspired by the speculation that the Sasaki-Einstein metric in this setting should be 3-Sasaki.
+The assertion in (2) that $r=1$ or $2$ means that we expect any conical symplectic singularity (analytically) admits a \emph{canonical} weight one or two action, which might not be the same as the original one.
 While this could be too optimistic, we do not know any counterexample to this.
 For ADE surface singularities $\mathbb{C}^2/G$ ($G\subset {\rm SL}_2(\mathbb C)$), $r$ is given by $2/|I|$ where $I$ is the kernel of $G\to {\rm PGL}_2(\mathbb C)$.

+Problem \ref{prob-contactandsym}, if true, says any conical symplectic singularity is a `hidden hyperk\"ahler cone'.
+Therefore, it would imply the package for hyperk\"ahler cone singularities should conjecturally exist on \emph{any} conical symplectic singularities.
+This would have many other consequences.
+In the rest of this section, we explicitly spell out some of the questions.

+\begin{say}[Hamiltonian reduction] The canonical structure given by the minimizer interacts with many other aspects of symplectic singularities.
+Let $(X={\rm Spec}(R),\omega)$ be a conical symplectic singularity, and $\mathbb T$ a torus which admits an algebraic Hamiltonian action on $(X={\rm Spec}(R),\omega)$.
+Then we can define the moment map

+We consider the categorical quotient $Y=\mu^{-1}(0)/\!\!/ \mathbb{T}$.
+It is known that over the smooth locus $Y^{\rm sm}$, $\omega$ descends to a symplectic form $\omega_{Y^{\rm sm}}$ (see \cite{Hitchin-hamilton}).
+We make the following conjecture. \begin{problem} Assume the normalized minimizer of $x\in X$ is given by a conical $\mathbb {C}^*$-action with weight $\ell>0$ on $\omega$ commuting with $\mathbb T$, and the extension $(Y,\omega_Y)$ of $(Y^{\rm sm}, \omega_{Y^{\rm sm}})$ is a symplectic singularity.
+Show that the minimizer on $Y$ is given by the conical $\mathbb {C}^*$-action descended from the conical $\mathbb {C}^*$-action on $X$. \end{problem} This conjecture is inspired by the analogue of descending a conical hyperk\"ahler metric from $X$ to $Y$.
+The assumption that $(Y^{\rm sm},\omega_{Y^{\rm sm}})$ extends to a symplectic singularity holds in many natural cases (see e.g. \cites{HSS-reduction, BS-quiver}). \end{say} In fact, Problem \ref{conj-descent} suggests the following.